Azure-Readiness/HOL-IntroToCloudServices/HOL.md

 <a name="Ex1Task2" />
 #### Task 2 – Creating a Data Model for Entities in Table Storage ####

-The application stores guest book entries in Windows Azure Table storage.
+The application stores guest book entries in Table storage.
 The Table service offers semi-structured storage in the form of tables that contain collections of entities.
 Entities have a primary key and a set of properties, where a property is a name, typed-value pair.

 In addition to the properties required by your model, every entity in Table Storage has two key properties: the **PartitionKey** and the **RowKey**.
 These properties together form the table's primary key and uniquely identify each entity in the table.
 Entities also have a **Timestamp** system property, which allows the service to keep track of when an entity was last modified.
 This field is intended for system use and should not be accessed by the application.
 The Table Storage client API provides a **TableServiceEntity** class that defines the necessary properties.
 Although you can use the **TableServiceEntity** class as the base class for your entities, this is not required.